daiolupo/project-journal/journal.md

 **What was the most valuable lesson learnt this sprint:**

-The most valuable lesson learnt this sprint was
+The most valuable lesson learnt this sprint was making sure that I test APIs again.
+You never know what could happen as you keep updating the code base.

 **What were the frustrations?**

-The frustrations this sprint was
+The frustrations this sprint was time.
+It took many long hours to get things finished especially if your coding and testing at the same time.
+Switching back and forth from coding to testing takes a while to adjust yourself to the tasks.
+I wish I could just do one thing instead of doing two tasks at once.
+It would make life a bit easier for me if we had a tester to just focus on that.

 ### 2. A summary of your personal contributions:

 **Your team role:**

-My team role is
+My team role is Spokes person.

 **The tasks you completed:**

-- The tasks I completed were setting up the backend server using expressJS.
+- The tasks I completed was testing the update, delete features.
-- Setting up the Express routes and API routes.
-- setting up MongoDB Atlas and Mongoose
-- Setting up the controllers.
+- Implementing a pull request and merging the changes of the back-end to the main branch.

 ### 3. One implementation commentary: